hyperledger-archives/sawtooth-core/docs/source/architecture/poet.rst

 -----------------------

-1. :math:`T_{WT}` **motivation**: A validator has at most :math:`T_{WT}` seconds to consume a WaitTimer, namely obtain a WaitCertificate on it after the WaitTimer itself has expired.
+1. :math:`T_{WT}` **motivation**: A validator has at most :math:`T_{WT}` seconds to consume a WaitTimer, namely generate a WaitCertificate on it after the WaitTimer itself has expired.
 This constraint is enforced to avoid that in case there are no transactions to build a block for some time several validators might hold back after they waited the duration of their WaitTimers and generate the WaitCertificate only once enough transactions are available.
    At the point they will all send out their WaitCertificates generating a lot of traffic and possibly inducing forks.
-The timeout mitigates this problem.
+The :math:`T_{WT}` motivation mitigates this problem.

 #. **Enclave compromise:** a compromised SGX platform that is able to
    arbitrarily win elections cannot affect the correctness of the system, but